bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

  variant_calling script (while in the tutorial_dataset folder) with:
 | :code:`bash variant_calling.sh`

-| Alternatively, you can run this jupyter script:
+| Alternatively, you can create a folder in the tutorial_dataset folder called
+"stats_and_variant_calling" and then run this jupyter script:
 | :code:`bash start_jupyter.sh`
-Click the "analysis" folder, and click the 'variant_calling.ipynb' file.
+Click the "analysis" folder, and click the "variant_calling.ipynb" file.
 Follow the instructions in the notebook.

 Interpreting the variant calling
 --------------------------------
-In the pre-configured settings, output of the check_run_stats step will go to a folder called 'stats_and_variant_calling.'
+In the pre-configured settings, output of the check_run_stats step will go to a folder called "stats_and_variant_calling."
 This is controlled by the variant_calling_folder variable in the config.yaml file.
 There are a few key output files that are useful to examine: